AmintorDusko/AmintorDusko/README.md

 Hi, My name is Amintor Dusko (@AmintorDusko) and I'm a quantum software developer/physicist.

-I'm a seasoned Fortran, Python and modern C++ programmer.
+I'm a seasoned Fortran, Python and modern C++ programmer super interested in solving real world problems.

-I'm super interested in solving real world problems, to do that I like to explore:
+To do that I like to explore:
 * Quantum Computing
 * Quantum Machine Learning
 * Quantum Devices and Simulators